lagordamotoneta/KempLBAppDExtension/README.md

 * stats.xml

 The extension calls the API every minute and reports the metrics to the AppDynamics controller.

+## Define configuration file: monitor.properties
+* Properties file to define the Kemp API key, host (IP), the monitored IP’s and Ports and the metric path in the controller. **If the IP and Port properties are going to be used** then refer the below:
+  * kemp_lb_ip= MANDATORY
+  * kemp_api_key=MANDATORY
+  * monitored_vs_ips= MANDATORY, comma separated values
+  * monitored_vs_ports= OPTIONAL,comma separated values or ALL if empty
+  * monitored_rs_ips= MANDATORY,comma separated values
+  * monitored_rs_ports= OPTIONAL, comma separated values or ALL if empty.
+  * metric_path=Custom Metrics|Kemp LB|

+*  **If IP and Port are left empty for either Vs or Rs**, then ALL IPs and ALL PORTS will be retrieved.:

+## Metrics

--	The metrics generated are the metrics that are part of the Stats API from Kemp, the ones in the extension are:
+The metrics generated are the metrics that are part of the Stats API from Kemp, the ones in the extension are:

 * CPU
   * Metric Path: Custom Metrics|Kemp LB|CPU|Total
   * Metrics: